chawyehsu/mactype-profile/README.md

 ### nowadays

-After using these new profiles for serveral months, I realized that I prefer `WP_Mod.ini`.
+After using these new profiles for several months, I realized that I prefer `WP_Mod.ini`.
 I was stuck in the profile for a long time util open sourcing this repository and releasing the profile.
 The profile was renamed to `chawyehsu.ini` as you can see currently.
 It has some extras rendering tweaks